divyadhimaan/DSA-playgroud/stacks-and-queues/next-greater-element.md

 Return an array ans of length nums1.length such that ans[i] is the next greater element as described above.

 ## Intiution
--  We maintain a stack called monotonic stack
+-  We maintain a stack called monotonic stack (descreasing)
 - Traverse the second array from the back and store the respected greater elements in map.
 - Finally, we map the first array elements in the map data structure and return them.